Perseus333/website/_blog/jekyll-first-plugin.md

 And from there you go into the path and check the contents to see if there is the newer version.

-If that is not the case, then you can just delete the folder specified in the path, and now since Jekyll won't have any cached versions, it will be forced to install the newest one.
+If that is not the case, then you can delete the folder specified in the path, and now since Jekyll won't have any cached versions, it will be forced to install the newest one.

 ## Changing Gem Versions